-“now that sounds like a song…” mused the frog from deep within his money plant pot. he surveyed the balcony through lazy eyes, it had been drizzling since midnight, the sun wasn’t out yet.
+“now that sounds like a song…” mused the frog from deep within its money plant pot. it surveyed the balcony through lazy eyes, it had been drizzling since midnight, the sun wasn’t out yet.

 “let it beeee!!!” the bee swung quickly in two circles, one on the horizontal plane, one on the vertical, and dived into a bloom.

 “ouch!” said the trumpet flower, “mind my petals, will you.”

 “it’s such a gloomy morning,” the flower continued in a morose tone, quite unlike its bright, cheerful, always up and about self.